AvaProtocol/OAK-docs/_docs/examples.md

 ---

-Prior to Substrate and the Oak Network, scheduling and automating blockchain transactions required off-chain cron jobs run on centralized servers or semi-on-chain “keepers”; both of which require sacrificing custody of assets and/or security of private keys.
+Prior to Substrate and the OAK Network, scheduling and automating blockchain transactions required off-chain cron jobs run on centralized servers or semi-on-chain “keepers”; both of which require sacrificing custody of assets and/or security of private keys.

 The OAK Network enables any dApp or parachain to trustlessly automate blockchain transactions by using a simple “event” trigger and “action” pair made possible by our event-driven execution kernel built on Substrate.